On the geometric order of totally nondegenerate CR manifolds: Introduction

 This paper is devoted to the proof of the following (Theorem \ref{main}): {\it if $\mu \geq 4$, the Lie algebra of the group $\Aut(G^\gm)$ of CR automorphisms of the homogenous CR manifold $G^\gm$ of depth $\mu$ is the graded Lie algebra

-where $\gg^0$ is the Lie algebra of the group of automorphisms of the graded Lie algebra $\gm$ that leave invariant the complex structure $J: \gm^{-1} \to \gm^{-1}$.} Note that if $n$ is the CR dimension, $\gg^0$ is naturally identifable with a subagebra of $ \ggl_n(\bC)$.
+where $\gg^0$ is the Lie algebra of the group of automorphisms of the graded Lie algebra $\gm$ that leave invariant the complex structure $J: \gm^{-1} \to \gm^{-1}$.} Note that if $n$ is the CR dimension, $\gg^0$ is naturally identifiable with a subalgebra of $ \ggl_n(\bC)$.

 Our main result naturally includes and completes all previous results on the automorphisms of totally nondegenerate CR manifolds of depth $\mu \geq 4$, obtained in diverse papers by Kossovski\v\i\ and by the first author (\cite{Kos, Sa1, Sa2}; see also \cite{SHAM1, SHAM2}).
 Indeed, our proof has been built on several ideas of the first author and it can be considered as a realisation of a project, which has been outlined in his previous papers.